ainsofs/soe/README.md

-# State of Emergency delcared by the Independant State of Samoa
+# Samoa State of Emergency details

 This repo is a tool for keeping track of changes to the amendments.
 Click the commit tab to see a list of changes per date.
 Click on a commit to view the change between that version and the previous version.